hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/visualdg/__init__.md

 **Variables:**

-- `MODE = 'dev'`: This global variable is likely used for conditional logic within the package's modules, especially useful for distinguishing development ("dev") from production ("prod") modes.
+- ``: This global variable is likely used for conditional logic within the package's modules, especially useful for distinguishing development ("dev") from production ("prod") modes.

 **Classes (Implied):**